Data Management Plan

 Immediately after each interview, I copy the data off the recording devices and onto a dedicated project drive.
 I organize and rename files using a semantic naming scheme and then mirror all files onto physical and a cloud-based backup drives.

-I use FFmpeg and Audacity to cut, concatenate, and clean the audio and video files if necessary.
-I generate transcripts of audio recordings following the transcription protocol.
+I use FFmpeg and Audacity to cut, concatenate, and clean the audio and video files, if necessary.

 I maintain this website where I share documentation that supports this project and reflect on the work as it progresses.
-It is hosted using GitHub Pages and is backed up using Dropbox, however no sensitive research data will pass through these services.
+It is hosted using GitHub Pages and is backed up using Dropbox, however no sensitive research data passes through these services.